Government services: What you need to know

 Examples of discrimination covered by the AHR Act:

-- discriminatory access to government programs based on race, ancestry gender, marital status, sexual orientation or any other protected ground, except age
+- discriminatory access to government programs based on race, ancestry gender, marital status, sexual orientation, gender, gender identity, gender expression, or any other protected ground, except age

 - lack of access to government facilities or buildings for people with mobility disabilities